36 ppp

 stopifnot()

-The S3 method dispatch density_marks.ppp() finds the kernel densitys of one or more numeric-marks of a ppp.object.
+The S3 method density_marks.ppp() finds the kernel densities of one or more numeric marks in a point-pattern.
+Table 36.5 shows the difference between the S3 methods density_marks.ppp() and spatstat.explore::density.ppp() (v3.6.0.5),

 spatstat.data::vesicles |>